MathyouMB/website/src/content/articles/2024/hidden-cost-of-remote-work-on-developer-growth.md

 slug: "hidden-cost-of-remote-work-on-developer-growth"
 draft: false
 featured: true
+template: "ArticleV2"
 ---

 ![remote-working-creatures](/images/articles/2024/hidden-cost-of-remote-work-on-developer-growth/cover.png)

 Very recently, I’ve started to reflect on how **working remotely** as an early-career developer has shaped my professional growth.

-While I haven't felt stunted in growing my technical experience, it feels like there are fewer opportunities to develop the non-technical skills that are critical for long-term career progression—skills like understanding broader business goals, and adapting to different audiences.
+While I haven't felt stunted in growing my technical experience, it feels like there are fewer opportunities to develop the non-technical skills that are critical for long-term career progression.
+Skills like understanding broader business goals, and adapting to different audiences.

 Earlier this month, I had the chance to meet my fully remote team in person for the first time during a company onsite.
 The primary goal of this meetup was to accelerate the early planning stages of our next project.

 As you’d expect from the onsite, I was tasked with sharing ideas and providing real-time feedback.
-However, I noticed something unexpected—my contributions were not resonating as strongly with product and customer oriented folks as much as my fellow developers.
+However, I noticed something unexpected: my contributions were not resonating as strongly with product and customer oriented folks as much as my fellow developers.

 At first, I was puzzled.
-While I wouldn’t call myself an exceptional speaker, I’ve always felt confident in tailoring my message to suit the difference target audiences—**at least when I’ve had the time to prepare**.
+While I wouldn’t call myself an exceptional speaker, I’ve always felt confident in tailoring my message to suit the difference target audiences ... **at least when I’ve had the time to prepare**.

 But that’s exactly the problem… I realized that in my day-to-day work, I’m almost never required to adapt my communication **on the fly**.

 The only non discussions I regularly have are updates with our project manager, who primarily shares the outcomes of previous meetings with stakeholders to keep our development team informed.
-Occasionally, we present directly to stakeholders, but again, those are planned presentations—not moments that call for real-time spontaneity.
+Occasionally, we present directly to stakeholders, but again, those are planned presentations, not moments that call for real-time spontaneity.

 This is partly an expected outcome of remote work, where the casual, spontaneous conversations you might have in an office with people from other departments simply don’t happen.